awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 When Lambda returns an invalid response to CloudFront, error messages are written to log files which CloudFront pushes to CloudWatch in the Region of where the Lambda function executed\.
 It's the default behavior to send the log files to CloudWatch when there's an invalid response\.
 However, if you associated a Lambda function with CloudFront before the functionality was released, it might not be enabled for your function\.
 For more information, see *Determine if Your Account Pushes Logs to CloudWatch* later in the topic\.

-CloudFront pushes log files to the Region corresponding to where your function executed, in the log group that’s associated with your distribution\.
-Log groups have the following format: `/aws/cloudfront/LambdaEdge/DistributionId`, where *DistributionId* is your distribution’s ID\.
+CloudFront pushes log files to the Region corresponding to where your function executed, in the log group that's associated with your distribution\.
+Log groups have the following format: `/aws/cloudfront/LambdaEdge/DistributionId`, where *DistributionId* is your distribution's ID\.
 To determine the Region where you can find the CloudWatch log files, see *Determining the Lambda@Edge Region* later in this topic\.

 If the error is reproducible, you can create a new request that results in the error and then find the request id in a failed CloudFront response \(`X-Amz-Cf-Id` header\) to locate a single failure in log files\.
 The log file entry includes information that can help you identify why the error is being returned, and also lists the corresponding Lambda request id so you can analyze the root cause in the context of a single request\.